gibonet/distrr/cran-comments.md

 ## R CMD check results

-On linx, both locally and on travis-ci, there were
+On linux, both locally and on travis-ci, there were

 0 errors | 0 warnings | 0 notes